microbiome/course_2021_radboud/abundance.md

 Multiple tests were performed.
 These are not independent, so we need to adjust p-values for multiple testing.
 Otherwise, we would increase the chance of a type I error drastically depending on our p-value threshold.
-By applying p-value adjustment, we can keep the false positive rate at a level that is acceptable.
+By applying a p-value adjustment, we can keep the false positive rate at a level that is acceptable.
 What is acceptable depends on our research goals.
 Here we use the fdr method, but there are several other methods as well.